emacsorphanage/helm-gtags/README.md

 Input file name and open it.

-You can use those searching commands with prefix key.
+You can use those searching commands with prefix key, though I think this is unless now after support helm-gtags-tag-location-list.
 | Prefix Key  | Description                       |
 |:------------|:---------------------------------:|
 | C-u         | Searches from specified directory |